-US seizes pot-growing houses tied to China-based criminals
+U.S. seizes dozens of California pot-growing houses tied to China-based criminals

 The federal crackdown on the illegal pot operations comes as California is months into creating the world’s largest legal marijuana market amid uncertainty about whether the U.S. government will try to shut it down.

-More than 500 officers, including SWAT teams, fanned out over two days to search and seize about 75 houses and two real estate businesses.
+More than 500 officers, including SWAT teams, fanned out over two days to search and seize about 75 houses and two real-estate businesses.
 The remaining 25 houses were raided previously.

 They seized more than 36,000 marijuana plants, 115 kilograms (253 pounds) of processed marijuana, at least $68,500 in cash and 15 firearms, including one that had been stolen.
 They also seized generators, one of which was strong enough to power three normal homes.